-There are over one hundred species of sea bream across the world, and the name is also applied to a number of fish species which live in freshwater.
+There are over one hundred species of sea bream across the world, and the name is also applied to a number of fish species which live in freshwater rivers and lakes.
 In terms of fish that sea anglers can catch in British waters there are two main species of interest: the black bream (Spondyliosoma cantharus) and the red bream (Pagellus bogaraveo) both of which have profiles below.
-However there are several other species, some of which appear to be becoming more common throughout British waters, each of which are discussed in slightly less detail below.
+However there are several other species, some of which appear to be becoming more common throughout British waters, especially around the south and west of the British Isles, possibly as the result of climate change and warming sea temperatures.
+These species also have profiles below.

 Scroll down to read through all of the species or use these links to jump to a specific species of bream: